-Lisa is interested in using computer science to explore issues related to the economic impacts of climate change.
-She has spent the past three years working at an environmental consulting firm called Industrial Economics Inc. where she leveraged data analysis, computer programming, and GIS to work on projects related to the economic affects of climate change, specifically those related to water resources, and assist policy-makers in planning paths forward.
+Lisa is interested in using computer science to explore issues related to the economic impacts of climate change, and to support research and policy-making in this area.
+She currently works on software development of the Mimi package to support the construction and use of integrated assessment models, as well as uncertainty analysis and sensitivity analysis.
+Her Master’s project work focused on global sensitivity analysis as applied to integrated assessment models.
+She spent the three years previous to ERG working at an environmental consulting firm called Industrial Economics Inc. where she leveraged data analysis, computer programming, and GIS to work on projects related to the economic affects of climate change, specifically those related to water resources, and assist policy-makers in planning paths forward.
 She has a B.A. from Dartmouth College in Environmental Studies, focused on environmental economics, and a Post-Baccalaureate Computer Science Minor from Tufts University.

 Climate change damages to Alaska public infrastructure and the economics of proactive adaptation